cs161-staff/textbook/memory-safety/mitigations.md

 ---
-title: 3.
+title: 5.
 Mitigating Memory-Safety Vulnerabilities
 parent: Memory Safety
 nav_order: 3
 ---

+TODO: Would be good to split this into multiple sections. ~NN

 # Mitigating Memory-Safety Vulnerabilities